10 Signs Of An Unsafe Country For Foreigners: Traveller’s Guide

 6. Limited Tourist Infrastructure

 Countries with limited tourist infrastructure, such as lack of reliable accommodations, transportation options, and tourist information, can make travel more challenging and less enjoyable.
-Researching available resources and planning accordingly can help you navigate these limitations.
+Foreigners and migrants must do proper researching of available resources and plan accordingly to help navigate these limitations.

 7. Visa Restrictions and Bureaucratic Challenges